 4. Le Palais des Papes in Avignon proudly holds the title of the biggest Gothic palace in Europe.
 This spectacular 14th-century site is a must-see if you’re a history buff, but you can’t help but be fascinated simply by the sheer size of the place.

-5. With origins dating to Julius Ceasar’s defeat of Mark Anthony and Cleopatra in Egypt, this historic Amphitheatre of Nimes is well worth a visit.
+5. With origins dating back to Julius Ceasar’s defeat of Mark Anthony and Cleopatra in Egypt, this historic Amphitheatre of Nimes is well worth a visit.
 Once serving as a destination for enjoying epic shows, it’s now one of the most well-preserved spaces from our ancient past.

 6. The striking Gorges du Verdon acts as France’s very own Grand Canyon.
 Make a day of it by enjoying a walk around the spectacular scenery, or hire a canoe and take to the water to fully appreciate the canyon from a whole new angle.